cassebas/githubpages-docker-demo/README.md

 # githubpages-docker-demo
-This demo shows howto create github pages using Docker
+This demo shows howto create github pages using Docker.